rakibsarowar/note-of-reactive-accelerator-course/README.md

 To modularize components:

-- Create a new file for the component.
+- Make a new JS file to put the components in.
-- Export the component (default or named).
+- Export your function component from that file (using either `default` or `named` exports).
-- Import the component into the file where it will be used.
+- Import it in the file where you’ll use the component (using the corresponding technique for importing `default` or `named` exports).

 **Code:**